 Iron Cross Blister Beetle (Tegrodera aloga)

-Detailing the identifying qualities of the Iron Cross Blister Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Iron Cross Blister Beetle.

 Updated: 8/29/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org